Amos77Robert/Advanced_Database_Technologies/Advanced Database Exam/README.txt

 ****************************Exam Solution Overview ***************************************************************

-This document walks through a comprehensive implementation of parallel and distributed database concepts using Oracle 21c database.
+This document walks through a comprehensive implementation of parallel and distributed database, and also intelligent databases concepts using Oracle 21c database.
 The case study focuses on a hospital management system requiring distributed data management across two branches while maintaining data integrity, performance, and business rule enforcement.